 Been visiting Starbucks, Dunkin’, or your local cafe and ordering cold brew?
 The drink has exploded in popularity, especially in hot summer months.
 Plus, if you’re looking for a caffeine kick cold brew can have 1.5 – 2 times as much as drip coffee or iced coffee.
 That’s not all – our method for making cold brew requires preparation the night before.
 Once you wake up, there’s no need to grind beans and brew your coffee.
 Your cold brew coffee in french press is ready to go!

 This article is your guide to making cold brew at home, and avoid paying $4-5 at your local cafe.
+This can also be the first step to make nitro cold brew coffee at home.
 We’ll walk through the equipment required, how much coffee to add, and other tips and tricks.

-How to Make Cold Brew Coffee in a French Press
+How to Make Cold Brew Coffee in the French Press

 Cold Brew Equipment